Equivariant Kodaira embedding of CR manifolds with circle action: Introduction and statement of the main results

-is well-defined as a CR map from $X$ into complex Euclidean space.
-We can readily adapt the proof of Theorem~\ref{t-gue150807I} and conclude the following.

-\begin{thm} Let $(X, T^{1,0}X)$ be a compact CR manifold with a transversal CR locally free $S^1$-action.
-Assume that there is a rigid positive trivial CR line bundle over $X$.
-Then there exists $\delta_0>0$ such that for all $\delta\in(0,\delta_0)$ there exists $k(\delta)$ so that for $k>k(\delta)$ the map $\Phi_{k,\delta}$ introduced in \eqref{e-gue150807ha} is a smooth CR embedding and there exist a weighted diagonal $S^1$-action on $\mathbb C^{d_k}$ such that $\Phi_{k,\delta}$ is $S^1$-equivariant.
-In particular, the image $\Phi_{k,\delta}(X)\subset\mathbb C^{d_k}$ is a CR submanifold with an induced weighted diagonal locally free $S^1$-action. \end{thm} When $X$ is strongly pseudoconvex, it was shown in~\cite{HHL15} that there is a rigid positive trivial CR line bundle over $X$.
-We deduce from Theorem~\ref{t-gue151230} the following consequence, \begin{cor} Let $(X, T^{1,0}X)$ be a compact strongly pseudoconvex CR manifold with a transversal CR locally free $S^1$-action.
-Then for $k$ and $\delta$ as in Theorem \ref{t-gue151230} the maps $\Phi_{k,\delta}$ from \eqref{e-gue150807ha} are smooth CR embeddings of $X$ in $\mathbb C^{d_k}$, and are moreover $S^1$-equivariant with respect to weighted diagonal actions. \end{cor} Thus the method of this paper provides a different approach than \cite[Theorem 1.2]{HHL15} to the equivariant embedding of strongly pseudoconvex CR manifolds.
+When $X$ is strongly pseudoconvex, it is known \cite{OV07} that there is a rigid positive CR line bundle over $X$.
+We deduce from Theorem~\ref{t-gue150807I}: \begin{cor} Let $(X, T^{1,0}X)$ be a compact strongly pseudoconvex CR manifold with a transversal CR locally free $S^1$-action.
+Then there exists smooth CR embeddings $\Phi_{k,\delta}$ of $X$ in $\mathbb C\mathbb P^{d_k-1}$ which are $S^1$-equivariant with respect to weighted diagonal actions (cf.\ Theorem \ref{t-gue150807I}). \end{cor} We illustrate Corollary \ref{t-gue150807I} in Example \ref{ex_t-gue150807I}.

 This paper is organized as follows.
 In Section \ref{s:prelim} we recall the necessary notions and results from semiclassical analysis and theory of CR manifolds with circle action.
 In Section \ref{e-gue150811} we prove the asymptotics of the Fourier-Szeg\H{o} kernel (Theorem \ref{t-gue150807} and Corollary \ref{c-gue150811}).
 Section \ref{s-gue150819} deals with the Kodaira embedding theorem.